By Jolene Creighton

 However, regardless of whether the technology is being deployed to try and save a species or to try and force it into extinction, a number of scientists are wary.
 Gene drives will permanently alter an entire population.
 In many cases, there is no going back.
 If scientists fail to anticipate properly all of the effects and consequences, the impact on a particular ecological habitat — and the world at large — could be dramatic.

 Rewriting Organisms: Understanding CRISPR

 This degree of genetic targeting is only possible because of the unification of two distinct gene editing technologies: CRISPR/Cas9 and gene drives.
-On their own, each of these tools is powerful enough to dramatically alter a gene pool.
+On their own, each of these tools is powerful enough to alter a gene pool dramatically.
 Together, they can erase that pool entirely.

 The first part of this equation is CRISPR/Cas9.
 More commonly known as “CRISPR,” this technology is most easily understood as a pair of molecular scissors.
 CRISPR, which stands for “Clustered Regularly Interspaced Palindromic Repeats,” was adapted from a naturally occurring defense system that’s found in bacteria.

 When a virus invades a host bacteria and is defeated, bacteria are able to capture the virus’ genetic material and merge snippets of it into their genomes.
 The virus’ genetic material is then used to make guide RNA.
 These guide RNA target and bind to complementary genetic sequences.
 When a new virus invades, the guide RNA will find the complementary sequences on the attacking virus and attach itself to that matching portion of the genome.
 From there, an enzyme known as Cas9 cuts it apart, and the virus is destroyed.